 i agree with miusan.
 Don’t put a dress or skirt out of the question.
 I’m assuming you are applying to clothing stores/boutiques, in that case you will want to show that you are fashionable, understand fashion through what you wear, and that you can represent the shop accurately.
 This last part will be difficult since you will be going to various shops in one day so i would suggest wearing something basic and then punching it up with a statement item which could be colorful shoes, a statement necklace, or a very interesting top you have.posted over 5 years ago

 Yup, mostly botiques, and little shops downtown.
 I didn’t want to rule skirts and dresses out because that’s what I mostly wear and feel comfortable in anyway.
 Thanks guys!posted over 5 years ago

 I don’t think there’s anything wrong with skirts, as long as you’re not showing too much leg—it would be just as informal as a pair of jeans anyway.
 If you want to wear a particular skirt and you’re iffy about the length, wear tights underneath.

 I’m sure you were going to, but bring a folder with printouts of your resume—some places (especially small boutiques) don’t have application forms and expect you to provide a resume.

 good luck with the job hunt!
 I’m trying to get my friend a job, and together we’ve applied to over 100 places for her in the past three months.
 She’s had two unsuccessful interviews.
 We both attend a top university, but because she focused on school, she has no job experience and it’s biting her in the a** now :(.

 If you need help with a quick cover letter, I can try to help you.
-I remember doing the same thing maybe four years ago, and the snooty, high-end boutiques requested a cover letter too (not that I bothered or wanted to work there lol)posted almost 2 years ago
+I remember doing the same thing maybe four years ago, and the snooty, high-end boutiques requested a cover letter too (not that I bothered or wanted to work there lol)posted over 5 years ago